Wrocław Town Hall: History

 The rapid development of the city meant that the Town Hall had to accommodate more administrative functions.
 During the 17th century, the allocation of space within the building was changed to ensure that all the town offices could be housed there.
 The ground floor was allocated for military purposes and the general public had access only to the basement, where alcohol was served.

 The second half of the 17th century was a period of decline for the city, and this decline was reflected in the Old Town Hall.
 Perhaps by way of compensation, efforts were made to enrich the interior decorations of the hall.
-In 1741, Wrocław became a part of Prussia, and the power of the City diminished.
+In 1741, Wrocław (then known as Breslau) became a part of Prussia, and the power of the City diminished.
 Much of the Town Hall was allocated to administering justice.

 During the 19th century there were two major changes.
 The courts moved to a separate building, and the Town Hall became the site of the city council and supporting functions.
 There was also a major program of renovation because the building had been neglected and was covered with creeping vines.
 The town hall now has several en-Gothic features including some sculptural decoration from this period.

 In the early years of the 20th century improvements continued with various repair work and the addition of the Little Bear statue in 1902.
 During the 1930s, the official role of the Town Hall was reduced and it was converted into a museum.

 Toward the end of World War II, the Town Hall suffered minor damage – an aerial bomb pierced the roof (but did not explode) and some sculptural elements were lost.

 Restoration work began in the 1950s following a period of research, and this conservation effort continued throughout the 20th century.
 It included refurbishment of the clock on the east facade.